 WHY IS IT IMPORTANT TO CRAFT YOUR OWN STORY?

 IN WHAT WAYS DO ALL OF OUR STORIES CONNECT?

-Asking these questions and more, The Common Ground Project is inviting students from all walks of life to freely explore what we have in common with each other and the natural world.
-STUDENTS + STORYTELLING is a workshop that teaches students how to shape and tell their own stories, and listen to the stories of others.
-In this 5 day retreat – led by storytelling experts and wilderness guides – students will be introduced to a variety of cultural narratives distinct to the Rocky Mountain West.
+Asking these questions and more, The Common Ground Project is inviting students (ages 17 and up) to freely explore what we have in common with each other and the natural world.
+STUDENTS + STORYTELLING is an experience that offers insight on how to shape and tell our stories (both individual and cultural), and listen to the stories of others.
+In collaboration with One Montana, this two and a half day retreat – led by storytelling enthusiasts and wilderness guides – will introduce a variety of cultural narratives distinct to the Rocky Mountain West.
 We will draw from Montana’s rich history of stories about place; Inspired by writers such as Wallace Stegner, William Kittredge, and Annick Smith.

 STUDENTS + STORYTELLING delves into deeper understandings of “Self” and the broad connections that exist between people and landscapes.
-We’re calling on inspired young leaders (ages 18 and up) to co-create this powerful experience through the art of spoken and written storytelling.
+We’re calling on inspired young leaders to be a part of this powerful experience through the art of spoken and written storytelling.

-The experience includes tipi camping, guided hikes, river rafting, campfire discussions and lessons in wildlife biology, natural history, and more.
+The experience includes tipi camping, guided hikes, equine-assisted therapy, campfire discussions and lessons in wildlife biology, natural history, and more.
 Together we will share adventure, campfires, and stories enhanced by the beautiful and wild landscape of Tom Miner Basin.

 This year’s STUDENTS + STORYTELLING retreat will be led by the gifted, Becca Frucht.